 Prescribing the wrong medication, complications that arise during any type of eye surgery, and birth accidents are some examples of loss of vision resulting from medical negligence.
 Failure to diagnose potential eye problems due to underlying medical conditions such as diabetes, age-related macular degeneration, or hypothyroidism also comes under medical negligence.

 This is more common among welders and other professionals who work with very intense light.
 Exposure to this light without wearing proper protective eye-wear can result in blindness.

 How Much Compensation For Loss Of Sight?

 The exact amount of compensation that the court awards you for loss of sight will depend on several factors.
 The main consideration is the severity of your injury.
-Compensation for permanent loss of sight for example would be higher than that awarded for temporary loss of sight.
+Compensation payouts for permanent loss of sight, for example, would be higher than a payout awarded for temporary loss of sight.
 Advised compensation amounts for loss of sight are as follows:

 - Total blindness could see a compensation payout of around £252,180.

 - For the loss of sight in one eye and reduced vision in the remaining eye with a great risk of more deterioration to the eye, £90,100 – £168,730.

 - For the loss of sight in one eye causing additional issues and/or reduced vision in the other eye, £60,010 – £99,440.

 - For the total loss of one eye, a compensation settlement of £51,460 – £61,690 would be likely.